Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 A user message can be mapped into multiple acceptable responses, which is also known as the one-to-many mapping problem. \cite{qiu2019training} considered the one-to-many mapping problem in open-domain dialogue systems and proposed a two-stage generation model to increase response diversity - the first stage extracting common features of multiple ground truth responses and the second stage extracting the distinctive ones. \cite{ko2020generating} solved the one-to-many mapping problem via a classification task to learn latent semantic representations.
 So that given one example response, different ones could be generated by exploring the semantically close vectors in the latent space.

-~\cite{xu2019neural} proposed meta-words as the description of responses based on which the memory-augmented generators could produce more diverse responses. \cite{bao2019know} used human instinct or pre-defined objective as a reward signal in a reinforcement learning setting to prompt the agent to avoid generating dull responses.
+Different training strategies have been proposed to increase response diversity. \cite{bao2019know} used human instinct or pre-defined objective as a reward signal in a reinforcement learning setting to prompt the agent to avoid generating dull responses.
 Still, in a reinforcement learning framework,~\cite{zhu2020counterfactual} performed counterfactual reasoning to explore the potential response space.
-Given a pre-existing response, the model inferred another policy, which represented another possible response, thus increasing the response diversity.
+Given a pre-existing response, the model inferred another policy, which represented another possible response, thus increasing the response diversity.~\cite{he2019negative} used a negative training method to minimize the generation of bland responses.
+They first collected negative samples and then gave negative training signals based on these samples to fine-tune the model, impeding the model to generate bland responses.
+To achieve a better performance,~\cite{du2019boosting} synthesized different dialogue models designed for response diversity based on boosting training.
+The ensemble model significantly outperformed each of its base models.

 Utilizing external knowledge sources is another way to improve the diversity of generated responses because it can enrich the content. \cite{wu2020diverse} built a common-sense dialogue generation model which seeks highly related knowledge facts based on the dialogue history.
 Likewise,~\cite{su2020diversifying} incorporated external knowledge sources to diversify the response generation, but the difference was that they utilized non-conversational texts like news articles as relevant knowledge facts, which were obviously easier to obtain. \cite{tian2019learning} used a memory module to abstract and store useful information in the training corpus for generating diverse responses.